 - keywords (if relevant).

 Example of a title for a set of tableware: Harrison Champagne Glasses, Set of 4.

-Did you know that 20% of sales failure is caused by confusing product descriptions?
-Luckily, writing a good description is a clean sailing once you got the most important aspects covered.
+Did you know thatdon’t happen due to confusing product descriptions?
+Luckily, writing a good description is a smooth sailing once you have the most important aspects covered.

-First, get to know your audience and find the right tone.
-Do your shoppers like humor, use slang, or prefer a formal business language?
-By knowing all that, it will be easier to create a copy that causes a response from the users.
-Remember: you are writing for people so don't go for an ultimate sales pitch.
+First, get to know your target audience and find the right tone.
+Develop user personas and define their pain points, desires, and habits.
+Do your shoppers like humor, slang, or formal business language?
+By knowing all that, it'll be easier to create a copy that causes a response from real users.
+Remember: you're writing for people, so don't go for an ultimate sales pitch.